samuelmr/suomidigi-roadmap/README.md

 [data/roadmap.vg.json](data/roadmap.vg.json)).
 The JSON resources contain basically the same data in slightly different structures.

+You can see the `ihdex.html` file at [samuelmr.github.io/suomidigi-roadmap/](https://samuelmr.github.io/suomidigi-roadmap/).

 The `roadmap.json` file is a "pure" [Data Package](https://frictionlessdata.io/specs/data-package/).
 The `roadmap.vg.json` is the same content formatted for using graphical presentation with Vega library.
 (See [frictionlessdata.io/specs/views/](https://frictionlessdata.io/specs/views/] for more information.)